Interplay among entanglement, measurement incompatibility, and nonlocality: Optimizing entanglement estimation in realistic settings

-It is worth mentioning that if we have the additional assumption that the underlying state is a pair of qubits, we can analytically derive a more accurate estimation result of concurrence.
-We leave the detailed conclusions and examples in Appendix~\ref{appendix:numerical}.
+It is worth mentioning that if we have the additional assumption that the underlying state is a pair of qubits, we can analytically derive a more accurate estimation result of EOF.
+We leave the detailed conclusions and examples in \ref{appendix:numerical}.